zhuxinlang/xinaA12/README_EN.md

 The current test version only supports 15.0-15.1.1 A12-A15-M1.
 Rootless jailbreak supports some plug-ins.
 Some unsupported plug-ins need to be updated by the plug-in author to support rootless environments.
 This version integrates Sileo,TrollStore, ssh, libsubstitute, Libhooker, Procursus, Bigboss, etc

 If the storage space of iCloud is known to be full, the permanent signature will become invalid after the space is restarted.
 It may also lead to some other problems.
 The current cause is unknown (to be checked)
-Since some plug-ins have not been adapted to the current version, please do not update the 35 updates in Sileo for the time being, because it may cause incompatibility and lead to other unknown problems.
-(Wait patiently for the developer to adapt)

 There is no need to change the theos or change anything.
 What you may need to change is the relevant path in your code (the path in the deb package does not need to be changed, and nothing needs to be changed)
 Perfect support for make install